ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-operations.md

 [vRealize Log Insight](https://www.vmware.com/products/vrealize-log-insight.html){:external} delivers heterogeneous and highly scalable log management with intuitive, actionable dashboards, sophisticated analytics, and broad third-party extensibility.
 It provides deep operational visibility and faster troubleshooting across physical, virtual, and cloud environments.

-All systems that generate logs are configured to send their logs to vRealize Log Insight.
+All systems that generate logs are configured to send their logs to vRealize Log Insight (vRLI).
 Centralized collection of all logging enables a comprehensive view of all aspects of the IBM Cloud for VMware Regulated Workloads operation.
 Log Insight is also capable of forwarding logs to security scanning services such as IBM QRadar.

 ![vRealize Log Insight integration](../../images/fss-log-flow.svg "vRealize Log Insight integration"){: caption="Figure 2. vRealize Log Insight integration" caption-side="bottom"}